betfair-datascientists/betfair-datascientists.github.io/src/api/apiResources.md

 1. [Follow these instructions to the API-NG Accounts Visualiser](/api/apiappkey)
 2. Select **Create Developer App Key**
 3. Two keys will be generated:
-   - **Delayed App Key** (default/testing, active)
+   - **Delayed App Key** (default/testing, active) - Betting is enabled by default
    - **Live App Key** (for production, inactive)
-4. Use the relevant App Key together with your SSL client certificate for API-NG authentication
+4. Use the relevant App Key together with your account credentials to login
-5. Contact Betfair for Live Key activation only
+5. [Contact Betfair](https://forms.office.com/r/UiFcZ216wx) for Live Key activation only

 No support ticket or manual activation is required.